dkuchenski/cloudformation/README.md

 # Cloudformation Examples

-This repo gives examples on how to spin up an infrastructure stack in AWS.
+This repo gives examples on how to spin up an infrastructure stack in AWS using Cloudformation.

 Every template has a corresponding parameter file, and the stack should be provisioned from the AWS CLI, specifying the "--template-body" and "--parameters" file.